 - After check everything, log in to your frequent flyer account.
 Otherwise, the prices might increase when you search for flights and your account is logged in.

 - Book directly at the airlines website, with your credit card.
 Some credit cards, like AMEX, have travel discounts, but it’s cheaper to book on the airlines website than on AMEX travel platform.

-- Do not book your hotel or car rental on the airline website.
+- Do not book your hotel on the airline website.
 Why: remember how these idiots lose your air tickets booking or forget to add extra baggage into the booking?
 Yeah.
 Same thing will happen for your car and hotel.
 I use Booking because it is automated, and very little human transaction.
 I never had an error with Booking.com.
-With cars, I book directly on the website too.

 Why Clear Cookies and History